-Pulsar Accolade 2 LRF XP50 Pro & Pulsar Helion 2 XP50 Pro - reviewed
+Pulsar test: Accolade 2 LRF XP50 Pro & Helion 2 XP50 Pro

 - Credit: Archant

-Paul Austin reviews the latest cutting edge thermal upgrades with the Pulsar Accolade 2 LRF XP50 Pro & Pulsar Helion 2 XP50 Pro
+Paul Austin reviews two cutting edge thermal upgrades with the Pulsar Accolade 2 LRF XP50 Pro & Pulsar Helion 2 XP50 Pro

 It wasn’t that long ago that we had to wait 18 months for a major hardware upgrade from Pulsar, but times have changed.
 The emergence of iRay and HikVision has clearly forced Pulsar to rethink their strategy.
 It was only a few months ago that I was reviewing the Accolade 2 and Helion 2 spotters, and yet here we are with the all-new Pro series of both devices.